 Freedom Forum Institute > Experts

-Marcus earned an MTS with a concentration in Religion, Ethics, and Politics as a Presidential Scholar at Harvard Divinity School.
+Marcus attended Harvard Divinity School as a Presidential Scholar, where he earned a master’s of Theological Studies with a concentration in religion, ethics and politics.
 He studied religion at the University of Cambridge and Brown University, where he graduated magna cum laude.
+This fall he will begin his studies at Yale Law School.

 |Back to Experts|